ondrejsevcik/knowledge-base/books/the-pragmatic-programmer.md

 - Perfect software doesn't exist
   - It's better to accept this as a fact rather than wasting time and chasing this impossible dream.
 - Design by contract
-  - Be strict in what you accept befor you begin and promise as little as possible in return.
+  - Be strict in what you accept before you begin and promise as little as possible in return.
 - Crash early
   - the alternative is to work with corrupted data
   - a dead program usually does less damage than corrupted one
 - Use assertions to prevent impossible
   - whenever you think "this could never happen" - add an assertion on that
   - Don't use assertions in place of real error handling
   - Testing doesn't find all bugs.
-Keep assertions also in production code (unless they really are a performance issue)
+Keep assertions also in production code (unless they are performance issue)
 - Finish what you start
-  - Routine that allocates the resource should also free it
+  - A routine that allocates the resource should also free it
 - Take small steps - always!
 - Avoid fortune telling
-  - don't design code for uncertain future - make your code replaceble or easy to throw away
+  - don't design code for an uncertain future - make your code replaceable or easy to throw away
 - Tell, Don't ask
 - Don't chain method calls
 - Avoid global data
-  - If i'ts important enough to be global, wrap it in an API
+  - If it's important enough to be global, wrap it in an API
-- Use reactive programming, streams and events to decouple code
+- Use reactive programming, streams, and events to decouple code
-- Preffer `|>` pipe style of programming
+- Prefer `|>` pipe style of programming
-  - loose coupling, no lingering state, less bugs
+  - loose coupling, no lingering state, fewer bugs
 - Don't pay inheritance tax
-  - alternatives are better - Iterfaces, delegation, mixins, traits
+  - alternatives are better - Interfaces, delegation, mixins, traits
   - Inheritance is rarely the answer
 - Configuration as a service
-  - Although static configuration is common, configuration as a service is better - can build configuration UI, configuration can change during runtime (no restart needed).
+  - Although static configuration is common, configuration as a service is better - can build configuration UI, the configuration can change during runtime (no restart needed).
 - Concurrency
-  - Shared state is incorrect state
+  - Shared state is an incorrect state
   - Use Actors and Processes to manage concurrency
 - Don't let existing code dictate future code
   - All code can be replaced if it is no longer appropriate
 - Name well; Rename when Needed
-  - If you can't change the name of variable for some reason, fix it!
+  - If you can't change the name of a variable for some reason, fix it!
 Make renaming easy and do it often.
 - Maintain small stable teams
   - ~10 people where everyone knows, trust and depend on each other
-  - fully functional - team that is able to deliver feature from planning to production (dev, design, db, documentation, ...)
+  - fully functional - a team that can deliver features from planning to production (dev, design, DB, documentation, ...)
 - Schedule your improvement/maintenance
   - Old system maintenance
   - Process reflection/refinement
   - New tech explorations
-  - Learninig new skill
+  - Learning new skill
-- Do what warks, not what's fashionable
+- Do what works, not what's fashionable
   - Try it with a small team.
 If it works, expand, if not, abort (or keep the bits that work).